 10 Tips for Nipple and Breast Care While Breastfeeding

 Breastfeeding is an amazing bond between mom and baby.
 If breastfeeding becomes painful, the experience can seem less than wonderful.
 The following tips can be very helpful if the skin on the nipple is broken for any reason (cracked nipple due to shallow latch, tongue-tie/lip- tie or other anatomical variations, thrush, a bite, milk blister, etc.).
+Here are some tips for nipple and breast care for a breastfeeding mom.

 The most important factor in healing is to rectify the source of the problem.